 Questions to Answer Before “What Should I Invest My Money In?”

-And then, we have a list of 21 questions that you need to be asking yourself to understand where you are today.
+Then, we have a list of 21 questions that you need to be asking yourself to understand where you are today.
 We need to understand where you are today.
-Then we can begin to design and say, “This is where you should invest your money.”
-But it’s not going to be the same for you as it is for your neighbor, your coworker, or one of your relatives.
+We can then begin to design and say, “This is where you should invest your money.”
+It’s not going to be the same for you as it is for your neighbor, coworker, or one of your relatives.
 Your portfolio should be specific to you.

 I’d like you to schedule a complimentary consultation right here.
 Let’s have a conversation, either by phone, virtual meeting, or we’re happy to meet you in person.
 Let’s talk about what your money needs to do for you so you can do all the things that you want for the rest of your time on this Earth.
 All without the fear of running out of money.
 That’s the question that we can help you answer.

 Dean Barber: We’re asking the question today and trying to give you as good of an answer as possible on, “What should I invest my money in?”
 That’s the question we get more often than any other question.
 It even comes up at a cocktail party or family gatherings.
 People know what our business is.

 They know what industry we’ve been in for decades, and they’re like, “Hey, Dean, what should I put my money in now?”
 It’s like we’ve got some hot stock tip that we’re going to put out there.
 People ask us, “Hey, should I be buying Bitcoin right now?
 What do you think about that?”